matchapragma/ByteMaker/README.md

 **Simple C# Library for Making Custom Files**

 ## What?
 ByteMaker is a small C# library for writing and reading to files.
+A single point of reference (`BMFile`) allows you to easily and visually create your file format and easily read or write using this format.

 ## How?